 Ironically it is a play about Shakespeare that is a surprising respite from Shakespeare, as Bard on the Beach presents Bill Cain’s smart and surprisingly funny Equivocation.

-That isn’t to say that Shakespeare’s plays don’t make an appearance, they do, but Cain adds so many layers to his story that it will not only satisfy the biggest Bard fan, but opens up that sometimes inaccessible world to an entirely new audience.
-Sure there are the in-jokes aplenty that only a true aficionado might understand (“use twins, that always works”) and just as much humour at Shakespeare’s expense (“you’ve killed more kings than any man alive”), but there is enough here to engage even those with a passing knowledge of his work.
+That isn’t to say that Shakespeare’s plays don’t make an appearance; they do.
+Still, Cain adds so many layers to his story that it will satisfy the biggest Bard fan and open up that sometimes inaccessible world to an entirely new audience.
+Sure there are the in-jokes aplenty that only a true enthusiast might understand (“use twins, that always works”) and just as much humour at Shakespeare’s expense (“you’ve killed more kings than any man alive”).
+Still, there is enough to engage even those with a passing knowledge of his work.

-Beyond this central story, playwright Cain adds additional layers including a behind-the scenes look at the inner workings and the development of Shagspeare’s plays at the Globe Theatre and his relationship with his daughter, Judith (Rachel Cairns).
+Beyond this main story, playwright Cain adds additional layers, including a behind-the-scenes look at the inner workings and the development of Shagspeare’s plays at the Globe Theatre and his relationship with his daughter, Judith (Rachel Cairns).
 While the father-daughter plotline is perhaps the least developed of Cain’s subplots, it does work in its attempt to humanize the Bard.

-Helping to keep it all crystal clear is director Michael Shamata, who manages to weave the worlds of life, theatre and the play-within-a-play with a finesse that is sometimes dazzling.
-In some of Equivocation’s most successful scenes, including a heart wrenching prison scene between Shagspeare (Bob Frazer) and Thomas Wintour (Anton Lipovetsky), the lines between Cain worlds are blurred, pulled apart and brought back together again with a seamless fluidity.
+Helping to keep it crystal clear is director Michael Shamata, who manages to weave the worlds of life, theatre and the play-within-a-play with a finesse that is sometimes dazzling.
+In some of Equivocation’s most successful scenes, including a heart-wrenching prison scene between Shagspeare (Bob Frazer) and Thomas Wintour (Anton Lipovetsky), Cain’s worlds are blurred, pulled apart and brought back together again with seamless fluidity.

 In his notes, playwright Cain indicates that Equivocation can be done in either period or modern dress, but with a preference for the traditional; it was good to see Shamata take that advice with some wonderful Jacobean attire from designer Nancy Bryant.
 Interestingly, the costumes are set against Kevin McAllister’s more modern wood and metal-scaffolding set.

-Now three-for-three so far in a very strong 25th season, Equivocation is a welcome addition to this year’s line-up.
-It may very well also be the catalyst to bring new fans to the Bard on the Beach tents.
+Now three-for-three so far in a solid 25th season, Equivocation is a welcome addition to this year’s line-up.
+It may also be the catalyst to bring new fans to the Bard on the Beach tents.